temporalio/documentation/blog/2022-05-13-caching-api-requests-with-long-lived-workflows.md

 You can do more than just store the latest exchange rates.
 You can also store previous exchange rates.
 For example, suppose you want to store up to 30 days worth of historical exchange rates.
-You can store the rates in an in-memory JavaScript map in your Workflow as shown below.
+You can store the rates in an in-memory JavaScript map in your Workflow, as shown in the following code.

 ```ts
 const maxNumRates = 30;